ariskoutris/diffusion-probe/README.md

 ## Methodology

-Our approach consists of several key components:
+The approach consists of several key components:

 ### WordNet Hierarchy Extraction
-We extract hierarchies from WordNet using the `generate_hierarchy.py` script, which allows configuring depth and frequency thresholds.
+Extract hierarchies from WordNet using the `generate_hierarchy.py` script, which allows configuring depth and frequency thresholds.

 ### Image Generation with Stable Diffusion
-We generate images using prompts derived from the WordNet hierarchies.
+Generate images using prompts derived from the WordNet hierarchies.
 The process involves:
 - Creating prompts with the `generate_sd_prompts.py` script
 - Generating images with the `generate_sd_images.py` script

 ### Feature Extraction and Analysis
-We extract features from generated images and perform two experiments:
+Extract features from generated images which are used in two experiments:
 1. Classification to hypernyms
 2. Clustering of hyponyms

-Our experiments primarily focused on the "dog" hierarchy as a case study, but the methodology can be applied to any concept in WordNet.
+The experiments primarily focus on the "dog" hierarchy as a case study, but the methodology can be applied to any concept in WordNet.